drk1wi/Modlishka/.github/CONTRIBUTING.md

 **Bug reports are welcome**!
 Please report all bugs on the [issue tracker](https://github.com/drk1wi/Modlishka/issues).

+### Warning
+All advertisements about paid support or off board discussions redirects can result in a ban.
+This is an open source projct, please share it with the community.

 ### Guidelines
 * Before you open a bug report, please check if no similar issue has been already opened [open](https://github.com/drk1wi/Modlishka/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen) or [closed](https://github.com/drk1wi/Modlishka/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed).
 * Ensure that you have reviewed the project [WIKI](https://github.com/drk1wi/Modlishka/wiki) and quickstart [tutorial](https://github.com/drk1wi/Modlishka/wiki/Quickstart-tutorial).